 - Computer skills including MS Office, research and database management and research software (such as EndNote).

-This position requires you to comply with occupational screening, assessment and vaccinations in line with Macquarie University health requirements.
+NOTE: This position requires you to comply with occupational screening, assessment and vaccinations in line with the University’s health requirements

 Specific Role Enquiries: Professor Lars Ittner, Dementia Research Centre, Faculty of Medicine and Health Sciences, email@example.com